dlang/DIPs/README.md

 3. Once DIP manager considers proposal has all necessary details and is ready for evaluation by language authors, pull request gets merged with DIP being in `Draft` status.
-DIP pull request should not be merged faster than one month from newsgrouo announcement to ensure everyone had a chance to comment on it.
+DIP pull request should not be merged faster than one month from newsgroup announcement to ensure everyone had a chance to comment on it.

 ### Getting DIP approved